Aref-Akminasi/aws-developer-associate/EC2.md

 - Have a provisioned capacity (size in GBs, and Input/Output Operations per Second (IOPS))
 - EBS volumes may also stay unattached to an EC2 instance
 - EBS volumes can be attached to EC2 instances while the instance is running
+- EBS volumes support both in-flight encryption and encryption at rest using KMS

 ## Delete on Termination Attribute